Hugh Mackintosh

-Life
+Early life and education

-He was born in Paisley on 31 October 1870, where his father (Alexander Mackintosh who was Married to Jessie Ross) held the Free Church Gaelic charge.
-He attended the University of Edinburgh, and then New College, Edinburgh to study divinity.
-He also took sessions at Freiburg, Halle and Marburg, where he became a particular friend of Wilhelm Herrmann.
+He was born in Paisley on 31 October 1870, where his father (Alexander Mackintosh who was married to Janet Ross) held the Free Church Gaelic charge; his parents died young and the Mackintosh children were raised by their aunt and her husband, who was the Free Church minister at Edderton, Ross-shire.

+He attended the University of Edinburgh where he studied philosophy and classics; he then went on to the New College, Edinburgh to study divinity, as well as taking sessions at Freiburg, Halle and Marburg, where he became a particular friend of Wilhelm Herrmann.

 His major theological work was his major study addressing the Person of Christ.
 He arrived at a kenotic doctrine of incarnation following his fellow Scot P. T. Forsyth.
 His other influential work was the 'Christian Experience of Forgiveness' which attempted to creatively restate the Protestant doctrines of justification and atonement.
 He argued that justification was forgiveness and that the cross was the cost of forgiveness to God.
-He also taught T. F. Torrance dogmatics – (systematic theology).
+He also taught T. F. Torrance dogmatics (systematic theology).

+Career

+He was ordained into the Free Church in 1897.

-He was a Free Church minister at Tayport (1897–1901) and, following the creation of the United Free Church of Scotland in 1900, of BeechgroveChurch in Aberdeen (U.F.
+He was a Free Church minister at Tayport (1897–1901) and, following the creation of the United Free Church of Scotland in 1900, was the minister of Beechgrove Church in Aberdeen (U.F.
 Church) (1901–1904), before becoming professor of divinity at New College (1904–1936).

-In 1910 he was living at 81 Colinton Road in south-west Edinburgh.

 The Church of Scotland and the United Free Church of Scotland united in 1929.
 Mackintosh was elected Moderator of the General Assembly of the Church of Scotland in 1932.

+Personal life and death

+Mackintosh married Jessie Air (1877–1951) on 8 June 1899 and they went on to have four children.
+In 1910 he was living at 81 Colinton Road in south-west Edinburgh.

-He died on 8 June 1936 and is buried with his wife, Jessie Air (1877–1951), in Morningside Cemetery, Edinburgh, towards the south-east.
+He died on 8 June 1936 during a working visit to Stornaway.
+He is buried with his wife, in Morningside Cemetery, Edinburgh, towards the south-east.

+His papers are held at the University of Edinburgh.